 Over time, the damage to your hip joint, if significant, causes pain and can interfere with your activities of daily life.
 Hip resurfacing may help decrease your pain, improve your joint mobility, and result in a better quality of life.
-Usually, orthopedic surgeons only advise hip resurfacing if you still have significant problems even after other more conservative treatments, like pain medicines and assistive walking devices.
+Usually, orthopedic surgeons only advise hip resurfacing if you still have significant problems even after other more conservative treatments, These include pain medicines and assistive walking devices.
 Talk with your surgeon about the benefits and risks of having hip resurfacing instead of traditional total hip replacement.
 Hip resurfacing may decrease the risk of certain complications, like hip dislocation.
 But it may increase the risk for other complications.
 These include femoral neck fracture and reaction to metal ion debris.
 If you have